choosing the perfect time, location, outfit & More!

 This guide is for lifestyle sessions, which can range from family, children, maternity, quinces, teens, etc. Lifestyle sessions are gently posed, and more camera-aware.

 There is a lot to think about when it comes to planning your family session and since I get asked the same things over and over again, I thought it would be the most beneficial if I put together a guide that walks you through everything you need to know.

 I'll cover what to wear, whether to bring pets & how to manage them, location ideas and more!

-Sessions typically last about an hour and when when I can—I love to begin sessions about one to one and a half hours before sunset.
+I don't set a time limit on my lifestyle family sessions.
+These sessions typically last about an hour and a half and when when I can—I love to begin sessions about one to one and a half hours before sunset.
 I prefer to shoot when the sun is lower in the sky to avoid harsh shadows and bright sun patches.
 The first two hours after sunrise is also an ideal time to shoot.
 It's typically cooler, too - we all know how harsh the Florida sun can be!

 I schedule sessions during what we believe will be the best light of the day - which means that it’s super important to be on time.
 If you’re late to an evening session, we could run out of light before we’ve finished shooting and if your session takes place in the morning, the sun gets more harsh as it rises.

 Although not as relaxed as documentary "Day in the Life" sessions where you can literally stay in your PJ's all day, lifestyle family sessions are not stuffy, and a ton of fun!

 We'll get plenty of "camera-aware" photos and candids alike.
 I may even pull the children aside for some special headshots.
 In between, I'll gently guide you into poses and give fun prompts that'll highlight the connection you share.